-- Not-for-credit enrichment courses for individuals to explore new interests, learn new skills, share fun activities with community, start a hobby, and pursue professional and personal development. - Court mandated educational programs (Alive at 25 and Traffic Violator School) - Enriching cultural experiences through the coordination of programs: Chamber Concerts Series - Online education through a partnership with Ed2Go - Domestic and International educational travel programs in partnership with Collette Travel - Wellness classes for SRJC employees at Santa Rosa and Petaluma campuses - Special registration for not-open-to-the public classes for KAD, Theater Arts, and other departments - Not-for-credit workforce training programs, including English Language Intensive training with Job Link, Dental Health Elective with Sonoma CountyDepartment of Health Services, and Wine Cellar Bootcamp with Coppolla - Summer STEAM (science, technology, engineering, arts, and math) program for kids through Camp EDMO partnership
+- Not-for-credit enrichment courses for individuals to explore new interests, learn new skills, share fun activities with community, start a hobby, and pursue professional and personal development. - Enriching cultural experiences through the coordination of programs: Chamber Concerts Series - Online education through a partnership with Ed2Go - Domestic and International educational travel programs in partnership with Collette Travel - Special registration for not-open-to-the public classes for KAD, Theater Arts, and other departments

 Courses and events are open to the public and the demographic served is primarily made up of residents of the District.
-While the majority of the participants are 18 years of age or older,

-Community Education does include minors ages 15 - 17, if the instructor feels the subject is appropriate.
+While the majority of the participants are 18 years of age or older, Community Education does include minors ages 15 - 17, if the instructor feels the subject is appropriate.